Anna Pyrohanych

 Their symbol is the open hand.
 It's like an invitation: Come into this world, and this castle (International Mask and Puppet Museum), and we will give life to all these fantasies, fables, stories.
 These masks, we animate them; these puppets sitting on our shelves, we give them life.
 Open Hand gives life!

-• Women in Easter hats going to church
+• Women in various styles and colors of Easter hats walk up concrete steps to church

 Poet